Jblew/firebase-functions-rate-limiter/README.md

 - `isQuotaExceededOrRecordUsage(qualifier?: string)` — Checks if quota was exceed.
 If not — it records the call time in the appropriate backend.

-- `rejectOnQuotaExceededOrRecordUsage(qualifier?: string)` — Checks if quota was exceed.
+- `rejectOnQuotaExceededOrRecordUsage(qualifier?: string, errorFactory?: (configuration) => Error)` — Checks if quota was exceed.
 If not — it records the call time in the appropriate backend and is rejected with *functions.https.HttpsException*.
 This particular exception can be caught when calling the firebase function directly (see https://firebase.google.com/docs/functions/callable).
+When errorFactory is provided, it is used to obtain error that is thrown in case of exceeded limit.

 - `isQuotaAlreadyExceeded(qualifier?: string)` — Checks if quota was exceed, but does not record a usage.
 If you use this, you must call isQuotaExceededOrRecordUsage() to record the usage.